 The ink-black cosmos canopied above was sprinkled with thousands of heaven’s little white night lights, when I awoke to an eerie cold draft around my shoulders.
 Sitting up, slowly I looked around the downstairs family room, which served as my bedroom in the small duplex we were renting.
 Then I noticed the front door was wide open.

 “Why is the front door open?”
 I mumbled to myself still groggy with sleep.
 Reluctantly as I was rolling out of the heated waterbed to close the door, the phone rang a chilling sound in the night.
 Reaching over to the nightstand, I answered it.

 “Are you all right?” the distraught voice inquired.

 “Yes, I think so,” I responded with uncertainty in my voice.
 “Hold on, I need to close the door, it is freezing in here.
 I’ll be right back.”

 Janie, the neighbor across the culdesac, who rose very early every morning, noticed that our front door was wide open and had called to check on us.
-She graciously befriended us as we were moving in a couple of weeks previous.
+She graciously befriended us when we moved in a couple of weeks previous.

 As a new and very inexperienced single parent, I was learning to ignore most of my fears – like sleeping alone.
 My heart pounded in rhythmic panic as I gingerly walked up the mocha-colored carpeted split-stairway and stopped dead in my tracks.

 A HUGE ANGEL filled the doorway (Exodus 23:20).
 Completely surprised and overwhelmed at the space He consumed, I was speechless.
 Stunned speechless.
 Shocked speechless.
 After an eternity of heartbeats, yet in reality only a moment or two had passed, taking a couple of very deep breaths, I regained some semblance of composure (Matthew 4:6).

-Standing barefoot in a hot pink, knee-length cotton nightshirt, I casually smiled and said, “Hi, who are you?” as if I was greeting a door-to-door salesman.
+Standing barefoot in a hot pink, below the knee-length cotton nightshirt, I casually smiled and said, “Hi, who are you?” as if I was greeting a door-to-door salesman.

 His deep powerful confident voice resonated, “I’m Michael, I am watching over you.”